Pylons/pyramid/docs/narr/project.rst

    name during ``paster create`` by adding the project name to the command line, e.g. ``paster create -t bfg_starter MyProject``.

-As a result of invoking the ``paster create`` command above, a project is created in a directory named ``MyProject``.
+As a result of invoking the ``paster create`` command, a project is created in a directory named ``MyProject``.
 That directory is a :term:`setuptools` :term:`project` directory from which a setuptools :term:`distribution` can be created.
 The ``setup.py`` file in that directory can be used to distribute your application, or install your application for deployment or development.

 A sample :term:`PasteDeploy` ``.ini`` file named ``MyProject.ini`` will also be created in the project directory.
-You will use the ``paster serve`` command against this ``.ini`` file to run your application.
+You will use this ``.ini`` file to configure a server, to run your application, and to and debug your application.

 The ``MyProject`` project directory contains an additional subdirectory named ``myproject`` (note the case difference)